plus3it/watchmaker/docs/gotchas/EL7-sudo.md

     local:
     ~~~

     Then the pillar-data is not present.
-If pillar-data _is_ present, then it should return a list of SELinux user-confinements and each returned confinment will have a list of one or more usernames.
+If pillar-data _is_ present, then it should return a list of SELinux user-confinements and each returned confinement will have a list of one or more usernames.
 For example:

     ~~~
     # salt-call -c /opt/watchmaker/salt pillar.get ash-linux:lookup:sel_confine